 Baylor Law accepts LSAT scores from the past 5 testing years (a testing year runs from June-May), as long as we have received the score by the application deadline.

 4. Is there an LSAT preparatory program taught at Baylor Law?

-Baylor Law does not offer an LSAT preparatory program, nor does it endorse one program over the other.
+Baylor Law does not offer an LSAT preparatory program.

 5. Should I take an LSAT preparatory program?

 This is a personal decision, and there is no one way to study for the LSAT.

 6. Does Baylor Law average my LSAT scores if I take the LSAT more than once?

 No. Although the Admissions Committee will see all of your LSAT scores, they report and review the highest score.
 However, if there is a large number of cancellations, or if your score changes dramatically, we recommend you include an addendum to provide additional context.